Dixie Dugan: Comic strip

 Like many other popular newspaper comic strips, the daily strips were collected and reprinted in various early comic books beginning in the 1930s.

 Films

 Both novels were quickly adapted to movies, both starring Alice White as Dixie Dugan and both produced by Warner Bros.: Show Girl (1928) and Showgirl in Hollywood (1930).
 The first film featured music and sound effects using the Vitaphone sound-on-disc system, while the second film was a talkie using the early Western Electric sound-on-film system.

 In 1943, Twentieth Century Fox produced another film titled Dixie Dugan featuring Lois Andrews as the title character.
 By this time, Dixie had long since left behind her origins as a show girl.
 In this wartime movie, Dixie gets a job working as a secretary in a government office.
-Her new boss has a romantic interests in Dixie, but she remains faithful to her fiancé, a defense plant worker.
+Her new boss has a romantic interest in Dixie, but she remains faithful to her fiancé, a defense plant worker.